1397: Geoffrey Chaucer tells the “Canterbury Tales” for the first time at the court of Richard II.

 1975: The Khmer Rouge captures Phnom Penh, Cambodia.

-1979: Four Royal Ulster Constabulary officers are killed by a Provisional IRA van bomb in Bessbrook, County Armagh.
+1979: Four RUC officers are killed by a Provisional IRA van bomb in Bessbrook, County Armagh.

-1983: Felix Pappalardi, producer of Cream and bass player with American rock band Mountain was shot dead by his wife Gail Collins.
-On the same day, Grete Waltz runs female world record marathon (2:25:29).
+1983: Felix Pappalardi, bass player with American rock band Mountain and producer of the Cream albums Disraeli Gears and Wheels Of Fire is shot dead by his wife Gail Collins during a jealous rage.
+On the same day, Grete Waitz runs the female world record marathon (2:25:29).

-1987: Reggae drummer and percussion player Carlton Barrett, of The Wailers was shot dead outside his house in Kingston, Jamaica.
+1987: Drummer and percussion player Carlton Barrett of The Wailers is shot dead outside his house in Kingston, Jamaica.

-1993: Two Los Angeles police officers are convicted in federal court of violating motorist Rodney King’s civil rights.
+1993: Two Los Angeles police officers are convicted in federal court of violating motorist Rodney King’s civil rights while two others are acquitted.

-1998: Linda McCartney died after a long battle with cancer.
+1998: Linda McCartney dies after a long battle with cancer.

 2005: Little Britain wins the BAFTA for best comedy.

-2008: Danny Federici, the longtime keyboard player for Bruce Springsteen’s E Street Band, died of cancer at the age of 58.
+2008: Danny Federici, longtime keyboard player for the E. Street Band, dies from cancer aged 58.

-2009: Morrissey walked off stage during his set at the Coachella festival in California after declaring he could ‘smell burning flesh’ coming from nearby barbecues.
+2009: Morrissey walks off stage during his set at the Coachella festival in California after declaring he can ‘smell burning flesh’.
+The committed vegetarian took offence to the smell coming from nearby barbecues.

 2012: The 8th century St. Cuthbert Gospel, Europe’s oldest intact book, is purchased by the British Library for £9 million.